 NEW STUDENT EDITION FEATURES

-8 ◆ SIDELINES
+8 SIDELINES

 Friday, July 19, 2002

 Murfreesboro, Tenn.

-Getting busy at MTSU
+Getting busy == at MTSU issue.

-For new college students, getting out of the house and coming to a university of 20,000 people can be a tad overwhelming.
+(Above) No. 29 - Students play human foozball at last year's President's Picnic held each August during Welcome Week.
+This year's Welcome Week is slated to feature an outdoor movie, a Student Organization Fair and many other free events.
+(Left) No. 22 - This student leafs through the various volumes in the James E. Walker Library.
+File Photos By Lindsey Turner Editor in Chief For new college students, getting out of the house and coming to a university of 20,000 people can be a tad overwhelming.
 There are so many things to do, so many people to meet and so many experiences to, well, experience, it's easy to miss something.
 Below is a checklist of things to do at MTSU.
 Cut it out, tack it on your wall and start working through the numbers to ensure that you make the most of your time at MTSU.
 By no means is this list complete.
 Feel free to add on to it yourself.

-With a little creativity, boredom should never be an issue.
+With a little creativity, boredom should never be an 1.
+Get your own radio show on 88.3 WMTS.

-- 1. Get your own radio show on 88.3 WMTS. - 2.
-Become a night patrol person with Public Safety. - 3.
-Challenge your friends to a game of racquetball at the Recreation Center. - Join the Sidelines staff. - 5.
-Create your own high-drama TV show for - 6.
-Go to Open Mic Night at the Cyber Café. - 7.
-Perform at Open Mic Night. - 8.
-Support all the MT athletics teams by attending every game. - 9.
-Have a late-night, cross-campus, outdoor wrestling match with a friend. - 10.
-Start your own fan club for a local band and hand out and post fliers. - 11.
-Star Gaze while reclining in the new Courtyard 12.
-Attend the Highland Games in the fall - wear- - 13.
-Have your picture taken for the yearbook. - 14.
-Watch a student-produced play at Tucker Theatre. - 15.
-Join the Rowdy Raiders and party hard before, during and after Blue Raider football games. - 16.
-Frolic with the squirrels in the grassy area next to Peck Hall.
-17. Take advantage of free laundry days during - 18.
-Run for a Student Government Association office.
+2. Become a night patrol person with Public Safety.
+3. Challenge your friends to a game of racquetball at the Recreation Center.

+4. Join the Sidelines staff.

+5. Create your own high-drama TV show for MTTV.

+6. Go to Open Mic Night at the Cyber Café.

+7. Perform at Open Mic Night.

+8. Support all the MT athletics teams by attending every game.
+9. Have a late-night, cross-campus, outdoor wrestling match with a friend.
+10. Start your own fan club for a local band and hand out and post fliers.
+11. Star Gaze while reclining in the new Courtyard 12.
+Attend the Highland Games in the fall - wearing a kilt.
+13. Have your picture taken for the yearbook.
+14. Watch a student-produced play at Tucker Theatre.
+15. Join the Rowdy Raiders and party hard before, during and after Blue Raider football games.
+16. Frolic with the squirrels in the grassy area next to Peck Hall.
+17. Take advantage of free laundry days during Homecoming.
+18. Run for a Student Government Association office.

-- 19. Attend the Honors Lecture Series. - 20.
-Take an Alternative Spring Break and do some philanthropy - 21.
-Help build a Homecoming float. - 22.
-Read a book at the library. - 23.
-Brush up on your writing skills at the university's writing lab. - 24.
-Submit your poetry or artwork to Collage or Scribbling Mob. - 25.
-Check out the photos in the Baldwin Photographic Gallery. - 26.
-See a movie at the Keathley University Center Theater - it's only \$2. - 27.
-Look for jobs or internships at the Placement - 28.
-Drop by the Student Organization Fair this fall to check out the campus clubs. - 29.
-March in the Take Back the Night rally held each spring. - 30.
-Grab some free grub and play games at the President's Picnic in August. - 31.
-Do your homework for once.
+19. Attend the Honors Lecture Series.

+20. Take an Alternative Spring Break and do some philanthropy 21.
+Help build a Homecoming float.

+22. Read a book at the library.

+23. Brush up on your writing skills at the university's writing lab.
+24. Submit your poetry or artwork to Collage or Scribbling Mob.
+25. Check out the photos in the Baldwin Photographic Gallery.
+26. See a movie at the Keathley University Center Theater - it's only \$2.
+27. Look for jobs or internships at the Placement Office.
+28. Drop by the Student Organization Fair this fall to check out the campus clubs.
+29. March in the Take Back the Night rally held each spring.
+30. Grab some free grub and play games at the President's Picnic in August.
+31. Do your homework for once.